garritfra/garrit.xyz/content/posts/2023-03-21-i-wont-buy-a-yubikey.md

 ---
 title: "I won't buy a YubiKey"
 date: "2023-03-21"
-tags: "100DaysToOffload, note, opinion, privacy, security"
+tags: "100DaysToOffload, note, opinion, privacy, security, tech"
 ---

 I have a YubiKey that I use for work, and I love using it.
 But I won't get one for my personal life.